codesharedot/dex-price/README.md

-# sport-and-leisure price
+# wagerr price

-Gets the sport-and-leisure price with Python (from JSON).
+Gets the wagerr price with Python (from JSON).

 https://pythonbasics.org